ksingbeil/design-research-guide/docs/planning-research/compensation.md

 ## Compensation Amounts

 Compensation should be appropriate in type and amount.
+Typically, compensation is based on $1/minute.
 The research team is responsible for assessing the level of compensation based on budget and number of participants.

 > All compensation should be provided fairly to all designs in the same study, with equal compensation for equal participation regardless of income, age, gender, or race.